turirandy/memoRI/README.md

-# Welcome to Memori
+# Welcome to MemoRi

-## Do think You Have a nice memori
+## Do think You Have a nice memoRi

-Then try **Memori**, a game made to test your memory with fun and remembering what to saw.
+Then try **MemoRi**, a game made to test your memory with fun and remembering what to saw.

 ## Cool Features
 - Timer